MagaluCloud/terraform-provider-mgc/docs/index.md

 The Magalu Cloud provider is used to configure your Magalu Cloud infrastructure.

 With the provider you can manage:

-- VPCs (subnets, security rules, public IPs)
+- Availability zones
+- Block Storage (volumes, snapshots, VM attach)
-- Virtual Machines (instances, snapshots)
+- DBaaS (instances, replications)
+- Container Registry (registries)
 - Kubernetes (clusters, nodepools)
-- DBaaS (instances, replications)
-- Block Storage (volumes, snapshots, VM attach)
 - Object Storage (Buckets)
+- Virtual Machines (instances, snapshots)
+- VPCs (subnets, security rules, public IPs)

-- The provider is in the development phase, so new Magalu Cloud features will be supported soon.
+The provider is in the development phase, so new Magalu Cloud features will be supported soon.

 If you don't already have an account on Magalu Cloud (MGC) you can create one through our [console](https://console.magalu.cloud/login).